tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

+_What is a Research Object?_

-A method for identification, aggregation, and exchange of scholarly information
+broadly, it is a method for identification, aggregation, and exchange of scholarly information

 +++